Coffee is undoubtedly the most popular way to get an energy boost. However, there are some alternatives that you can try to stay active all day long.

 6. Practice an energy-boosting culture at the office

 Are you working in an office that seems to reek of boredom?
 Instead of expecting others to take the initiative to rejuvenate the environment, why don’t you take the lead?

 Simple practices like saying good morning and goodbye, having good informal conversations, occasional playing of high-energy music can all give you a positive energy boost.

 Coffee is so much a part of our daily lives that many of us can’t imagine starting the day without a cuppa.
 This is because the caffeine present in coffee has energy boosting properties.

 The benefits of caffeine in increasing your energy levels cannot be overlooked.
 What if you get these benefits, without having any of the side-effects?
-Experts at Smart Pills Guide say that there are several natural energy boosters like green tea that also contain caffeine along with antioxidants and other important nutrients.
+There are several natural energy boosters like green tea that also contain caffeine along with antioxidants and other important nutrients.

 There are also energy boosting herbs that don’t contain caffeine and yet are effective in supercharging the overall energy levels.
 Some examples of such herbs and roots include ashwagandha, ginseng and ginger.

 Finally, you can introduce certain foods into your diet which can enhance your cognitive performance and elevate your mood.
 Some of these are salmon, dark chocolate and berries.